Spree represents taxes for an order by using

 The standard sales tax policies commonly found in the USA can be modeled as well as Value Added Tax (VAT) which is commonly used in Europe.
 These are not the only types of tax rules that you can model in Spree.
 Once you obtain a sufficient understanding of the basic concepts you should be able to model the tax rules of your country or jurisdiction.

-Taxation within the United States can get exceptionally complex, with different states, counties and even cities having different taxation rates.
+Taxation within the United States can get exceptionally complex, with different states, countries and even cities having different taxation rates.
 If you are shipping interstate within the United States, we would strongly advise you to use the Spree Avatax extension so that you get correct tax rates.

 The Spree default is to treat everything as exempt from tax.
 In order for a product to be considered taxable, it must belong to a tax category.
 The tax category is a special concept that is specific to taxation.
 The tax category is normally never seen by the user so you could call it something generic like “Taxable Goods.”
 If you wish to tax certain products at different rates, however, then you will want to choose something more descriptive (ex.
 “Clothing.”).